 The Union Territory (UT) of Daman and Diu consists of two districts, namely Daman and Diu, situated on the western coast of India at about 700 km away from each other.

 Daman is on the mainland near the southern portion of Gujarat, with Vapi being the nearest railway station on Western Railway line.
 The major river of the region, Daman Ganga river, divides the district into two separate parts.
 The river Bhagwan runs along the northern border of the district whereas the river Kalem runs along the southern border.

 On the other hand, Diu is an island near Junagarh district in Gujarat, with Delwada being the nearest railway station.
-The district has 21 km of the coastal region and is straddled by Chasi river in the north, separating it from Junagadh and Amreli districts of Gujarat, and the Arabian sea on the remaining three sides.
+The district has 21 km of the coastal region and is straddled by Chasi river in the north and the Arabian sea on the remaining three sides.

-- Home to more than 1,200 plastic-based industries, making the UT a leading exporter of plastic items
+Home to over 1,200 plastic-based industries, making the UT a leading exporter of plastic items

 Fish production worth over $43 mn annually